MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 - **index** - This folder holds the index files.

-- **tools** - This folder holds the scripts required to customize MAKES and deploy MAKES to Azure.
+- **tools** - This folder holds the command line tool and worker packages required to customize MAKES and deploy MAKES to Azure.

 - **webhost** - This folder holds the files required to create the VM instance of MAKES.